 - To check that the app is reliable, find out what other people say about it.

 - Under the app's title, check the star ratings and the number of downloads.

 - To read individual reviews, scroll to "Reviews" section.

 - When you pick an app, tap Install (for free apps) or the app's price.

 If you find an app that you think is harmful, report it to us.
 Learn how to report bad apps.

-Important: If you download apps from unknown sources, your device and personal information can be at risk.
+Important: If you download apps from unknown sources, your phone and personal information can be at risk.

-- Your device could get damaged or lose data.
+- Your phone could get damaged or lose data.